Kalorina/SpracovanieObrazu/README.md

 Size, Sigma for data filtration by Heat equation).

 • Eikonal R-T Distance Function: Computes distance maps using the Eikonal equation with R-T iterations (controlled by R-T MaxIter).
+Visualization in 3D also done in Wolfram Mathematica

 Usage